 - Equipment & Gear

 - Physical Conditioning

 Day hikes on local trails will take place on the first Saturday and Sunday after the course starts.
 The main purpose of the day hike is to give you an idea of how physically fit you are in order to help you choose the appropriate outing trips for you.
 You will be timed and will be able to compare your time to the rest of the class by looking at a graph and seeing where you fit in.

 Our first overnight outing will be a primitive car camp departing San Diego on Saturday morning and returning Sunday evening.
 The trips range from extremely easy to very difficult, with each leader specializing in a variety of different subject matters such as star gazing, flora, wildlife, and the Kumeyaay of Southern California.
 On this outing, camp will be set up close to your vehicle and you will learn the basics of setting up your tent, sleep systems and cooking.
 During the day, you’ll explore the area on a hike and learn to read a topography map.

 On our next outing we will we travel to Anza Borrego Desert or the local mountains.
 We will be leaving our cars and travelling by foot with everything we need to spend the weekend in our backpacks.
 Once we select our camp location for the night, we will go on a day hike to explore the area.

 Land Navigation Backpack

 Our next trip is a Land Navigation Backpack, where we will spend the entire weekend practicing our map and compass or GPS navigational skills.
-By the end of the weekend, you’ll be very familiar with understanding how to locate yourself on the map, take a baring in the field and on your map and how to get to a destination.
+By the end of the weekend, you’ll be very familiar with understanding how to locate yourself on the map, take a bearing in the field and on your map and how to get to a destination.